 Florida residents might only turn on their heat pump or furnace a few times a year.
 Even though these units are used less, however, they still have a similar lifespan.
 Both furnaces and heat pumps last for around 15 years depending on the manufacturer.
 If these units are well-maintained and only used a few times a year, then they might last for 20 years or longer.
 Unfortunately, after around 15 years the technology is typically outdated and inefficient.

-How to Extend Your HVAC System’s Lifespan
+Extending Your HVAC System’s Lifespan

 Regular preventive AC maintenance carried out by an experienced technician is the single best way to increase the service life of your HVAC system.
 These technicians will be able to help with all of the minor issues such as clogged filters and leaf particles in the outdoor unit that will affect its efficiency.
 They can also make minor repairs early in order to avoid major problems later on.
 An AC maintenance contract with us here at Engineered Air can help take the guesswork out of remembering to schedule air conditioner maintenance.